 AM: Paint Like Jackson Pollock.
 Moving their bodies comes naturally to preschoolers and this activity is a wonderfully active art project.
 Jackson Pollock splattered and poured his paint onto the canvas, and your camper will love trying this out.
 Psst!
 You’ll want to do this outside.

 PM: Kandinsky Circles Two Ways.
 Kandinsky had many geometric shapes in many of his masterpieces, but his circles are probably his most iconic.
-You can paint, cut and paste or grab a low temp glue gun and some recyclables to make a 3D version.
+Paint, cut and paste or, instead, grab a low temp glue gun and some recyclables, making 3D version.

 AM: Paint Like Emily Carr.
 Emily Carr is a Canadian painter who is a personal favorite but in my experience, she is not well known outside of Canada.
 When I share her paintings with children, they are drawn to them, especially the big trees and totem poles.
 They remind me of my childhood in British Columbia, and this art project is a fun way to tap into her art.